-Shampoos, conditioners, lotions and moisturizers are hiding a dirty little secret - many mainstream products are packed with sulfates.
+Shampoos, conditioners, body washes, lotions and moisturizers are hiding a dirty little secret - they may be packed with sulfates.

 These cheap and nasty chemicals, most notable of which are Sodium Laureth Sulfate (SLES) and Sodium Lauryl Sulfate (SLS), mean that your best loved body care products could be providing you with a boat-load of potential health problems.
 Here, we are about to enlighten you.
 After which, a bathroom cabinet clean-out may await.